What to Do on a Layover in Paris?

-If times don’t fit your schedule you may consider any of our other tours, or choose to book a bus tour instead.
+If times don’t fit your schedule you may consider any of our other tours or choose to book a bus tour instead.

 If you prefer to see the French Capital by yourself, there are thousands of options as to what you can do.

 Walk the Champs-Elysées all the way to the Arc de Triomphe and take Avenue Kleber, all the way to Trocadero for a fantastic view out to the Eiffel Tower.
 From there, take line 9 back to the center and head back to RER B. You will need from two to three hours to complete this.

 From there, depending on the time you have, you may spend some time in the Latin Quarter and Saint-Germain des Prés.
 If you wish to see the Eiffel Tower, take line 10 at Odéon and get off the train at La Motte-Picquet Grenelle, from where you will be able to walk to the tower.

-If you have One Night in Paris
+Only One Night in Paris

-In addition to the tours I suggested earlier, why not spend your night in the Montmartre area for instance?
-You could wander the winding old streets and enjoy the village feel, eat French food in good restaurants (see our great article here), and, if your budget allows it, spend the night at the Moulin Rouge!
+In addition to the tours I suggested earlier, why not spend your night in the Montmartre area, for instance?
+You could wander the winding old streets and enjoy the village feel, eat French food in good restaurants (see our great article here on where to eat), and, if your budget allows it, even spend the night at the Moulin Rouge!

 One piece of advice though: depending on your time of flight the next day, you may need to book a hotel next to the airport.
-If you do so, be careful for RER train service ends at 00:30AM at night.
+If you do so, be careful for RER train service because it ends at 00:30AM at night.
 You may also consider booking a hotel near the train line, which is near Gare du Nord, Gare de l’Est, or in the Marais near Châtelet-les-Halles.

 You have a stopover in Paris coming soon?
 Tell us in the comments what option you have chosen!